-- (d) it can use a series of Q and A documents to help a participant understand the issues, the options for resolving them, and activate various steps, such as evidence gathering, negotiated settlement and adjudication; - (e) artificial intelligence can increasingly help with informing and guiding the user; - (f) for people who have access to computers and knowledge of how to use them, it makes dispute resolution cheaper and more accessible; - online technology permits "asynchronous" (g) participation, and experienced mediators are well aware of the benefits of this type of engagement.
-94 A party can submit evidence online, which the other party can view and respond to, at a later point in time.
+- (e) artificial intelligence can increasingly help with informing and guiding the user; - (f) for people who have access to computers and knowledge of how to use them, it makes dispute resolution cheaper and more accessible; - Online technology permits "asynchronous" participation, (g) and experienced mediators are well aware of the benefits of this type of engagement.94 A party can submit evidence online, which the other party can view and respond to, at a later point in time.
 This can be much more efficient than getting busy people in the same physical location (it can also alleviate access to justice issues in remote areas).
 Delayed responses can also give people a chance to reflect, consult, and provide more measured and constructive responses.
-"Since e-mail, listservs, and web postings can be written, posted and responded to at any time," e-technology can be "substantially more convenient."95 "Asynchronous Internet communications have the advantage of being edited 'best' communications in sometimes contrast to 'first' (often impulsive) responses that can take place in real-time face-to-face mediation discussions";96
+"Since e-mail, listservs, and web postings can be written, posted and responded to at any time," etechnology can be "substantially more convenient."95 "Asynchronous Internet communications advantage of being edited 'best' communications in sometimes contrast to 'first' (often impulsive) responses that can take place in real-time face-to-face mediation discussions":96 - (h) there is ample evidence that online technology can be used for mediation, 97 as well as adjudication.
+98 The mediator may "improve dialogue, encourage parties to share information, cultivate empathy and understanding of the other party's interests, and perhaps even offer suggestions or proposals"; 99